Skip to main content

 Are there good budget hotels in Córdoba near the Mezquita?

-Hotel Mezquita offers the best budget-boutique combination — a restored 16th-century house directly facing the Mezquita, with rooms from around €60–90/night.
+Hotel Mezquita is the strongest budget option: a restored 18th-century house directly facing the Mezquita, with rooms from around €60–90/night.
 Hacienda Posada de Vallina is similar in character and price.
-Both are significantly cheaper than the five-star palaces on the same street while maintaining genuine heritage character.
+Both are significantly cheaper than the five-star palaces on the same street, with original buildings rather than new construction.

 Which hotel in Córdoba has a pool?